Check-Driven Integration

 Result handling

-To manage the outcome of a verification session, you must implement the success, cancelled, and error callbacks.
+To run verification checks, you must implement the success, cancelled, and error callbacks.

 On a successful completion (onSuccess), you can trigger check requests from your backend using the resource IDs returned in the result object.
 These IDs correspond to the uploaded assets (e.g. documents, selfies) and can be used to initiate verification checks via the ComplyCube API.